-However, for this experiment, spatial aggregation was fixed at a low value (representing a fragmented landscape), and the fitness cost of pathogen adaptation to 0.50.
+For this experiment, spatial aggregation was fixed at a low value (representing a fragmented landscape), and the fitness cost of pathogen adaptation to θ=0.50.
 Indeed, results obtained in the second experiment showed that this parameterisation maximises the interaction between cultivars (in terms of pathogen dispersal and competition between pathogen genotypes) within a spatial deployment strategy.
 For all deployment strategies, 1/3 of the landscape was composed of the susceptible cultivar.
 The remaining 2/3 were occupied either by a single cultivar carrying the two genes (pyramid strategy), a mixture (in every field) of two resistant cultivars in balanced proportions (each cultivar carrying one of the two genes; mixture strategy), a rotation of these two resistant cultivars (every year; rotation strategy), or a mosaic of the two resistant cultivars in balanced proportions (every cultivar representing 1/3 of the landscape area; mosaic strategy) (Fig. S6).
-With 50 stochastic replicates, the complete factorial design resulted in a total of 88,000 simulations.

-Simulations were run for 120 time-steps per cropping season over a 30-year time period.
+Simulations were run for T=120 time-steps per cropping season over a time period of Y=30 years.
 Initially, only the wild-type pathogen (i.e., not adapted to any resistance), ‘wt’, was present in susceptible hosts, with a probability of any host being initially infected of 5.10-4.
 The wt strain is unable to infect resistant hosts carrying an APR gene only if resistance is both complete and active.
 In all other situations, the wt strain is able to infect the hosts carrying an APR gene.
 In any case, a single mutation (with probability 10-4, except in the first experiment where evolution did not occur) is required to overcome a resistance gene (should it be a major gene or an APR gene) and restore complete pathogenicity, in conformity with a gene-for-gene interaction.
+Thus, two distinct mutations are required to generate the rb12 genotype from the wt genotype, and overcome the pyramid composed of a major resistance gene and an APR gene.

+Model stochasticity includes field shape and boundaries, cultivar allocation to the different fields within the simulated landscape, age of APR gene activation, pathogen dispersal, mutation, off-season survival, and SEIR transitions.
+To account for this stochasticity, simulations were run on five different landscape structures and replicated 10 times, resulting in 50 replicates for every parameter combination.
+Thus, the complete factorial design of the three experiments resulted in a total of 44,000, 132,000 and 88,000 simulations, respectively.

 Model outputs

 In this work, epidemiological control is defined as the ability of a given deployment strategy to reduce disease impact on the resistant cultivar(s).
 Here, it is measured by the relative green leaf area (GLA), i.e., the proportion of healthy hosts relative to the total number of hosts, averaged for every cultivar across the whole simulation run.
 The higher the value of the GLA, the better the epidemiological control.
+Let’s say that, in accordance with the SEIR architecture of the model, Hi,v,t, Li,v,p,t, Ii,v,p,t and Ri,v,p,t, respectively denote the number of healthy, latent, infectious and removed host individuals in field i (i=1,…,J), for cultivar v (v=1,…,V), pathogen genotype p (p=1,…,P) at time-step t (t=1,…,TxY).
+Then, the GLA of cultivar v can be computed as follows:

+GLAv=1Y×y=1Yt=t0(y)tf(y)i=1JHi,v,tt=t0(y)tf(y)i=1JHi,v,t+p=1PLi,v,p,t+Ii,v,p,t+Ri,v,p,t